 Truffle butter is a slang term for the tan substance that’s created when fecal matter combines with vaginal lubrication and seminal fluids.
-This occurs when people have anal sex, followed immediately by penetrative vaginal sex.
-Making truffle butter is not recommended by health professionals as it carries a high risk of infection.
+This can occur when anal sex is followed immediately by penetrative vaginal sex.
+Making truffle butter is not recommended because the anus contains bacteria that should not be introduced to the vagina as it may lead to infection.

 More About Truffle Butter

 Creating truffle butter is a taboo act, as with many sex acts involving anal sex.
 For this reason, it can be very arousing and attractive for some couples.
-However, while it poses a minimal health risk to men it carries a significant risk for women.
-Women that create truffle butter are at high risk of developing a urinary tract or kidney infection.
+However, while it poses minimal health risk to people with penises, it carries significant risk for those with vaginas as it could lead to urinary tract or vaginal infection.
 If the sex is unprotected, then there is also the usual risk to both partners of a host of sexually transmitted infections (STIs).

-Any couple wishing to have anal sex, then engage in vaginal sex should ideally use a different condom for each sexual act to stay safe.
-Monogamous couples who have been tested for STIs could more safely move from anal sex to vaginal sex if the man washes his penis between the sex acts.
+Any couple wishing to have anal sex followed by vaginal sex should ideally use a different condom for each sexual act to stay safe.
+Monogamous couples who have been tested for STIs could more safely move from anal sex to vaginal sex if the penis is thoroughly cleaned between sex acts.
 However, since washing removes fecal matter, the vaginal sex won’t create truffle butter.
 Using a water- or silicon-based lubricant for anal sex will also reduce the risk of tearing.
 A torn anal lining provides an easy entry point for STIs, hepatitis, and other viruses.